Depolarization of opinions on social networks through random nudges: Results

 where $a_{ij}$ is the temporally aggregated adjacency matrix.
-When a nudge is not applied ($p=0$), a colored contour plot of $x$ and $\langle x\rangle^{NN}$, in Fig. \ref{fig:echo}(a) reveals two saturated spots corresponding to the two distinct echo chambers.
-The parameters used for this simulation are the same as in Fig. \ref{fig:network}(a).
-Now, when we apply a nudge with probability $p=0.01$, we can observe only one saturated spot indicating the existence of only one closed group.
+When a nudge is not applied ($p=0$), a colored contour plot of $x$ and $\langle x\rangle^{NN}$, in Fig. \ref{fig:network}(c) reveals two saturated spots corresponding to the two distinct echo chambers.
+Now, when we apply a nudge with probability $p=0.01$, we can observe only one saturated spot indicating the existence of only one closed group (Fig.\ref{fig:network}(f)).
 All the agents are inside this closed group, and the echo chamber effect is largely diluted or non-existent.
-This is more clearly evident in the distributions plotted along the top and right-side axes of Fig. \ref{fig:echo}.
+This is more clearly evident in the distributions plotted along the top and right-side axes of Fig. \ref{fig:network} (f).
+The panels (c) and (f) of Fig. \ref{fig:network} are generated from simulations with $1000$ agents.